 Food insecurity is on the rise.
 The recent global circumstances have exposed many truths about food insecurity and food accessibility that have existed for decades, and have only worsened in recent months.
 The ability to choose budget-friendly whole foods such as fruits, vegetables, and beans is a privilege and one that is not available to many people around the world.
 There are vast populations who not only cannot afford basic staples but don’t even have access to them based on where they live.
 For more about this, we have a detailed post about food insecurity and the people who are making a difference.

 Healthiest Budget-Friendly Foods

 Onions and Garlic

-These are dried beans such as black beans, kidney beans, lentils, chickpeas, pinto beans, navy beans, lima beans and more.
-Pulses are dirt cheap, can easily be found in bulk, are filling and are rich in nutrients such as protein, fibre, iron and even antioxidants.
-We prefer to buy dried beans because they are less expensive than canned varieties and don’t contain bisphenol A (BPA), a chemical that can interfere with our hormones.
+These are dried beans such as black beans, kidney beans, lentils, chickpeas, pinto beans, navy beans, lima beans, and more.
+Pulses are cheap, can easily be found in bulk, are filling, and are rich in nutrients such as protein, fibre, iron, and even antioxidants.
+We prefer to buy dried beans for cooking because they are less expensive than canned varieties and don’t contain bisphenol A (BPA), a chemical that can interfere with our hormones.
 Also, when you purchase dried beans there are cooking methods you can employ to make them more digestible (which means less tooting – yay!).

 It’s not just bird food anymore!
 Like other gluten-free grains, millet is a good source of B vitamins and fibre, plus it contains a payload of antioxidants and magnesium for muscle and nerve health.